udzura/slides/rubykaigi2025/script.md

 Thank you very much for listening.

-And final digression: this is a haiku about Sakura and a hangover.
+And a final digression: this is a haiku about Sakura and a hangover.
-It's by the founder of modern haiku-style poem, Masaoka Shiki, who was from Matsuyama.
-See you in drinkup!
+It's by the founder of modern haiku-style poetry, Masaoka Shiki, who was from Matsuyama.
+Feel free to talk to me, either around the venue or later at the drink up!